Assessment of Needs

 Transition

-- Each September there is an open evening for Year 6 pupils when Learning Support staff are available to discuss your child’s needs.
+• Each September there is an open evening for Year 6 students when Learning Support staff are available to discuss your child’s needs.

 Allocation of Resources and Monitoring of Progress